Overview

 ./sample{s|p}

-Before running the parallel driver samplep
+Before running the parallel driver samplep, set the following

 environment variables:

-export OMP_NESTED=TRUE export OMP_NUM_THREADS=T1,T2where
+export OMP_NESTED=TRUE

-T1 = MAX(NUMBER OF PROCESSORS, NUMBER OF OBJECTIVES)
+where T1 = MAX(NUMBER OF PROCESSORS, NUMBER OF OBJECTIVES)

-and T2 = CEILING(NUMBER OF PROCESSORS / T1)
+and T2 = CEILING(NUMBER OF PROCESSORS / T1).

 For the sample code provided, the number of objectives is three.